 With MetricFire you can setup notifications for alerts easily using the Alerts API, and the notifications can go directly to your favorite messaging apps.
 MetricFire supports notifications for alerts in email, Slack, PagerDuty and more.
 This article will focus on how to set up a notification for an alert in Slack, so you can become aware of any major issues and prevent disasters.
 We will use MetricFire's product, Hosted Graphite.
+Get onto the Hosted Graphite free trial so you can follow the steps in this blog on your own.

 To get Slack set up as our notification channel, we need to use a webhook.
 Webhooks might look like an API, but they are a little different.
 They are pretty much URLs that receive data from a service.
 We want Hosted Graphite to send alert data to Slack, so that Slack can post an automated message when an alert goes off from Hosted Graphite.
 On Hosted Graphite’s Documentation you can see links on how to setup the webhook.
 This article will show how to setup Slack’s webhooks.